 Walnut production in Australia is growing rapidly, with the industry set to crack the $95M mark, in terms of total value of production, by 2030.
 President of the Australian Walnut Industry Association Michele Valier says Australian walnut production continues to increase as young trees come into production and more new areas are planted.

-“Around 40 percent of Australian-grown walnuts are exported, and we’re seeing this increase, thanks to our ability to provide a reliable and premium quality supply of walnuts into the northern hemisphere markets in their off-season,” he says.
+“Around 40 percent of Australian-grown walnuts are exported,” he says.
+“We’re seeing this increase thanks to our ability to provide a reliable and premium quality supply of walnuts into the northern hemisphere markets in their off-season.”

-Walnuts are growing in popularity as a plant-based source of protein, and also contain many nutrients which can contribute to a healthy immune system, including a wide range of vitamins, minerals and phytochemicals.
+Walnuts are growing in popularity as a plant-based source of protein.
+They also contain many nutrients which can contribute to a healthy immune system.
+These include a wide range of vitamins, minerals and phytochemicals.
 Research has also shown that eating a handful of walnuts (30g) a day as part of a healthy diet can promote heart health, improve cholesterol and reduce your risk of type 2 diabetes, with no effect on body weight.

 “They’re versatile, too,” Valier says.
 “You can add walnuts to your cakes, bread, salads, pasta, soups and risotto to add texture and a nutritional boost.
 Choosing fresh, Australian-grown walnuts will also ensure a sweeter flavour.”